travis-ci/docs-travis-ci-com/user/reference/xenial.md

 ## Image differences from Trusty
-Xenial includes the following changes and improvements: environment, the Xenial image contains the following changes:
+Xenial includes the following changes and improvements:

 ### Third party apt-repositories removed
 On Trusty, apt repositories that have been used to install images have been